 About Me

 As a young adult, I got into corrections (yes, jail) as a career field.
 I loved my job but I never forgot about my dog training goals.
 I learned about Animal Behavior College in 2005 and decided to enroll.
 I thought that ABC would give me a shot at fulfilling my dreams.
 When I graduated from ABC in 2007, I started Full Pawtential Dog Training, LLC.
 From there, I began to build a client base and trained dogs part time for about 13 years.
 During that time, I became a Deputy at a local Sheriff's Office and began to promote through the ranks.
-As my position at the Sheriff's Office became more and more important, I found that I could not dedicate enough time to my dog training clients.
+As my position at the Sheriff's Office became more and more important (Sergeant, academy instructor, recruit trainer supervisor, etc.), I found that I could not dedicate enough time to my dog training clients.
 On several occasions, I had to turn clients away because I could not accommodate them.
-I knew I had to make a choice to slow down my business or leave the Sheriff's Offie.
-In 2021, I made a big change and took my dog training business full time and resigned from the Sheriff's Office.
+I knew I had to make a choice to slow down my dog training business or leave the Sheriff's Office.
+In 2021, I made a big change and took my dog training business full-time.

-Although I have learned a lot in 15 years, I believe I should always be learning and growing.
+Although I have learned a lot in 16 years, I believe I should always be learning and growing.
 I am a "crossover trainer".
-This means I started out balanced methods and then crossed over to positive / force-free methods.
-I found that positive punishment, fear, force, and intimidation lead to behavioral fall out (general apathy, aggression, avoidance).
+This means I started out using "balanced" methods and then crossed over to positive / force-free methods.
+When a trainer says they are "balanced" it just means they're using all quadrants of operant conditioning to change behavior (including positive punishment).
+I came to the realization that positive punishment, fear, force, and intimidation lead to a lot of behavioral fall out (general apathy, aggression, avoidance).
 I now prefer creating trust and using rewards to reinforce wanted behavior because I have seen much better results.
-I have always considered my animals family, friends, and even my children.
-Hurting an animal for any reason isn't something I can do.
+I have always considered animals my family, friends, and even my children.
+Hurting an animal to train them isn't something I can do.
 Luckily, it's not required!
-I can show you how to use proven, science-based, force-free training methods and be MORE SUCCESSFUL than punishment based training.
+I can show you how to use proven, science-based, force-free training methods and be MORE SUCCESSFUL than punishment-based training.

 I am drawn to ”difficult” cases and dogs who have been turned away by other trainers.
-I also network with other trainers and veterinary behaviorists so if you are not in my area or need other resources, I can help with that also.
+I enjoy taking on clients who have already used balanced trainers and feel like they need a change in approach.
+I network with other trainers and veterinary behaviorists so if you are not in my area or need other resources, I can help with that also.

 Recent continuing education seminars/webinars 2021/22: